rust-lang/rfcs/text/0000-extern-existential-type.md

 # Drawbacks
 [drawbacks]: #drawbacks

+The fact that not all crates can compose with this, due to duplicate or missing definitions per declaration, is not very nice.
+However, this is exactly like "lang items" and the annotations that exist for this purpose today, so it is nothing worse than what's currently about to be stabilized.
+There is no natural orphan rules for this feature (or alternatively, regular `existential type` can be seen as this with the orphan rule that it must be defined in the same module), so this is expected.
+See the first alternative for how we can use Cargo to ameliorate this.

 Niko Matsakis has expressed concerns about this being abused because singletons are bad.
 Singletons are indeed bad, but the connection between existential types and singletons is not obvious at first sight (imagine if we had deferred definition mechanism with `static`s directly), which hopefully will make this be sufficiently difficult to abuse.